mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 Thanks for your interest in contributing to MongoDB Atlas CLI, this document describes some guidelines necessary to participate in the community.

+If you want to extend the Atlas CLI with custom functionality, take a look at the [Atlas CLI Plugin Example](https://github.com/mongodb/atlas-cli-plugin-example) to learn more about creating plugins.

 ## Asking Support Questions

 MongoDB support is provided under MongoDB Atlas or Enterprise Advanced [support plans](https://support.mongodb.com/welcome).